canalplus/rx-player/doc/api/Player_Events.md

   That is the real live position (and not the position as announced by the video element).

+### play

+Emitted when the `RxPlayer`'s `videoElement` is no longer considered paused.

+This event is triggered when and if the [`play`](./Basic_Methods/play.md) method has succeeded or when auto-play succeeded if the `autoPlay` `loadVideo` option has been set to `true`.

+Note that this event can be sent even if the [player's state](./Player_States.md) doesn't currently allow playback, for example when in the `"LOADING"` or `"BUFFERING"` states, among other.
+It shouldn't be sent however when the player's state is `"STOPPED"` which is when no content is loading nor loaded.

+### pause

+Emitted when the `RxPlayer`'s `videoElement` is now considered paused.

+This event is triggered when and if the [`pause`](./Basic_Methods/play.md) method has succeeded or when the content has ended.

+Note that this event can be sent even if the [player's state](./Player_States.md) doesn't currently allow playback, for example when in the `"LOADING"` or `"BUFFERING"` states, among other.
+It shouldn't be sent however when the player's state is `"STOPPED"` which is when no content is loading nor loaded.

 ### seeking

 Emitted when a "seek" operation (to "move"/"skip" to another position) begins